tyhopp/theme-color-example/README.md

 1. Clone the repo
 2. `npm run start`
 3. Make sure your OS has a dark color scheme preference
-4. Visit http://localhost:8000 in an incognito window, see the underlay (in Safari) and scroll bars (all browsers) not respect the dark color scheme
+4. Visit http://localhost:8000 in a private window in Safari, see the underlay and scroll bars not respect the dark color scheme
-5. Visit http://localhost:8000/fixed-with-reduced-render-blocking-css in another incognito window, see the underlay (in Safari) and scroll bars (all browsers) respect the dark color scheme
+5. Visit http://localhost:8000/fixed-with-reduced-render-blocking-css in a private window in Safari, see the underlay and scroll bars respect the dark color scheme
-6. Visit http://localhost:8000/fixed-with-theme-color-meta in another incognito window, see the underlay (in Safari) and scroll bars (all browsers) respect the dark color scheme
+6. Visit http://localhost:8000/fixed-with-theme-color-meta in a private window in Safari, see the underlay and scroll bars respect the dark color scheme